My Approach

 My approach combines depth psychology, CBT/DBT skill-building, and relational work.
 We cannot CBT our way out of grief, just as it would not be appropriate to psychoanalyze a learning disorder.
 However, CBT skills may be useful in alleviating the anxiety that follows a loss, and depth work can help someone process the social/emotional impact of being dyslexic.
 This all unfolds within the alliance between a therapist and patient.
 The strength of this relationship is driven by mutual feedback and trust, and acts as the cornerstone of our work together.

-For the times in which it may feel that words are not enough or that they're too difficult to access, regardless of age, I enjoy bringing creative forms of nonverbal expression such as drawing, painting, and sculpting into the therapy session.
+I recognize that verbal processing is not always the most natural form of expression for people, regardless of age.
+For the times in which it may feel that words are not enough or that they're too difficult to access, I enjoy bringing creative forms of nonverbal expression such as play, drawing, painting, and sculpting into the therapy session.

 About Me